aescarias/colorix/README.md

 **Before installing**, ensure your Python version is 3.6 or above.

 ## Usage
-Currently, `colorix` supports 3 color spaces; RGB, CMYK, and HEX.
+**NOTE: Results produced by colorix are not guaranteed to be accurate** Currently, `colorix` supports 3 color spaces; RGB, CMYK, and HEX.

 The following example demonstrates the standard use of `colorix`.
-**NOTE: Results produced by colorix are not guaranteed to be accurate**.

 ```py
 from colorix import RGB # Import the RGB class